Dalpb/openmrs-esm-coststructure-app/README.md

 At this point, you should be able to write your first page as a React application.

-See the [Medication dispensing app](https://github.com/openmrs/openmrs-esm-dispensing-app) for a complete example of a non-trivial frontend module built using this template.
+See the [Medication dispensing app](https://github.com/openmrs/openmrs-esm-dispensing-app) for a complete example of a non-trivial frontend module built using this coststructure.

 ## Integration